Private Ernest Leighton

 Ernest Leighton was born in 1886 was born in 1894 in Grafton, son of David & Jessie Leighton, the youngest of three children

-He was enlisted as a private into the 47th Infantry Battalion – 8th Reinforcements with service No 3262
+The commanding officer certifies that this attestation of the abovenamed person is correct, and that the required forms have been complied with.
+He then states “I accordingly approve, and appoint him as a private into the 47th Infantry Battalion – 8th Reinforcements with service No 3262

 TRAINING AT RIFLE RANGE CAMP, ENOGGERA